5 tips to negotiate your expected salary range

 If your past salary was lower than industry standards, acknowledge it and proactively explain why.

-It’s not uncommon to be paid slightly below baseline in exchange for stock options or more paid days off.
+In Hong Kong, it’s not uncommon to be paid slightly below baseline in exchange for stock options or more paid days off.

 In some cases, it may be due to budget constraints of the company too.

 Whenever possible, try to find out more about the salary package that your target company is offering for the position even before the interview, so you can decline the interview invitation politely if it falls below your acceptable range.

 There’s always a possibility that the company you’re interviewing with simply doesn’t have the budget to hire you at your expected salary range.

 However, a low advertised salary needn’t be a deal-breaker if you really want the job.

 Prepare a list of reasons why the interviewer should consider you as an investment and as an asset instead of just another employee – maybe it’s because you’re able to bring added business capabilities, or perhaps it’s because your own unique network of contacts is more valuable than most.

 Show your value, and you’ll be in a better position to negotiate for a higher salary than advertised.